Hammad-Izhar/wire-protocols/README.md

 ## Setup Steps (Mac)

 Open XQuartz.
 In 'XQuartz' settings, navigate to Settings -> Security -> 'Allow connections from network clients', and then restart your machine.

+Make sure that XQuartz is running after restart.

 Open a terminal, and allow xhost connections by running the following: